E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 \left<\mathbf{u}^\prime \tilde{u}^\prime \right> = \left\{\left[\nu_2 \left( \nabla \tilde{D}_{i} - \nabla^{\perp} \tilde{\zeta}_{v} \right)\right]_k - \left[\nu_4 \nabla^2 \left( \nabla^2 \tilde{u}_{e,k} \right)\right]_k\right\}
 $$ (discrete-mom-flux-sloping)

-While whit looks very similar to [](#discrete-mom-del2) - [](#discrete-mom-del4), we not a few critical differences.
+While it looks very similar to [](#discrete-mom-del2) - [](#discrete-mom-del4), there are a few critical differences.
 First, the normal velocities in the divergence and relative vorticity in [](#discrete-mom-flux-sloping) are the reconstructed velocity at the top of the cell along an edge, not the layer average.
 Second, the velocities in the divergence and relative vorticity are only the projection across the interface (hence the tilde on $D$ and $\zeta$), computed in a discrete sense following

 $$
 \left[\tilde{u}_{e}\right]_k = u_e \nabla \tilde{z}_{e,k}